microsoft/MSLab/README.md

 The main part of WSLab are the [Scripts](https://aka.ms/wslabzip) that will help you preparing lab files ([Hydration Phase](Docs/wslab-hydration.md)).
 This phase is the most time consuming (1-2hours), but needs to be done only once.
 It will create virtual hard disks from of provided ISO and will create Domain Controller.
 [WSLab Deployment](Docs/wslab-deployment.md) takes only few minutes as it will just import Domain Controller and will add other Virtual Machines as specified in LabConfig.ps1

 ![](Docs/media/Explorer01.png)

+## Data Collection

+The software may collect information about you and your use of the software and send it to Microsoft.
+Microsoft may use this information to provide services and improve our products and services.
+You may turn off the telemetry as [described in the repository](http://aka.ms/wslab/telemetry).
+There are also some features in the software that may enable you and Microsoft to collect data from users of your applications.
+If you use these features, you must comply with applicable law, including providing appropriate notices to users of your applications together with a copy of Microsoft's privacy statement.
+Our privacy statement is located at https://go.microsoft.com/fwlink/?LinkID=824704.
+You can learn more about data collection and use in the help documentation and our privacy statement.
+Your use of the software operates as your consent to these practices.

 ### How to get the Scripts